StevenS2005/quake2ModFall2025/readme.txt

+Followed the windows version of quake2 setup video on canvas, changed the weapon blaster to a triple blaster and it worked in my quake 2 game!

 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't